Decluttering your home – Resolutions for a clutter-free 2014

 4. Use self-storage

-If your collection of “clutter” includes family heirlooms, highly collectible items or things that you use only seasonally (such as bulky sports equipment), consider putting those items into self storage for part of the year.
+If your collection of “clutter” includes family heirlooms, highly collectible items or things that you use only seasonally (such as bulky sports equipment), consider putting those items into a self storage unit for part of the year.
 This will free up space in your home, and save you from having to get rid of items with sentimental or practical value.

 5. Go digital